heygautam2001/QSpiders/java.md

        the block where it is declared.
      - We cannot use it without initialization.
      - We cannot have more than one local variable with the same name within the same block.

+   # operators
+   - It is a predefined symbol which is used to perform specific task.
+   - Operand : Operand is the data on which operator works.
+   - ex 10 + 20 operand - 10 and 20 + is operator
+   - combination of operator and operand ex: 10 + 20 , 1*2 + 5  6;
+   - characteristics of operator
+   - Every operator after performing a task will return a data or value.
+   - Every operator has some precedence or priority.
+   - every operator follows rules of associativity. it means direction of execution .
+It means when two or more operator having the same precedence either from left to right or right to left.
+   - Associativity has always not the same
+   - Note : In an expression of we have multiple operator then first it is evaluated based on the precedence of operator but two or more operator having same precedence then we have to solve according to associativity.
+   - Types of operator
+   - Based on operand
+     - Unary
+     - Binary
+     - Ternary
+   - Based on task
+     - Arithmetic
+     - increment/Decrement
+     - Relational
+     - Assignment
+       - compound assignment
+     - Logical operator
+     - conditional operator
+     - Bitwise operator

+   - Based on the operand operator is classified into three types. unary : an operator which takes only one operand to perform a task is called unary operator
+     ex: increment , decrement and logical not operator.
+   - Binary operator : An operator which takes only two operand to perform a task is called unary operator. ex : Arithmetic relational operator , Assignment and relational.
+   - Ternary : An operator which takes exactly operand to perform a task is called ternary operator. ex : conditional operator .
+   - Based on the task:
+     - Arithmetic operator : it is a binary operator which is used to perform an arithmetic operation ex : Addition(+) , subtraction(-) , multiplication(*) , division(/) , modulus(%)
+       - it is used to add two numeric value - Integer and decimal - In addition operator in any one of operand
+       - of string type then instead of addition it will perform concatenation.

+   - Modulus operator : it is used to divide a number and return a number.